IanFinlayson/exploring-cs/chapter08.md

 ```

 Now we could call upon the `sqrt` or the `sin` functions, both without
 using `math.`.
-But we couldn\'t call upon any of the other things in the
+But we couldn't call upon any of the other things in the
 math library.

 If we really want to be able to use *everything*, from math, and we
-don\'t want to type `math.` for any of it, we can do so like this:
+don't want to type `math.` for any of it, we can do so like this:

 ``` {.python}